savvyt/twitter/README.md

 ### Send messages from Twitter API to Pub/Sub

-The first part of the pipeline is the Python script `stream-to-pubsub.py`, which will send tweets from the Twitter API into Pub/Sub.
-To run this script, you'll need to:
+The first part of the pipeline involves sending tweets from the Twitter API to Pub/Sub using the Python script `stream-to-pubsub.py`.
+For this script to run successfully, you'll need to:

 1. Setup a VM where you can run the script
 2. Enter your Twitter API credentials in Secret Manager